ProjectEvergreen/greenwood/www/pages/plugins/resource.md

   // return the new body
   async intercept(url, body, headers) {
-    return Promise.resolve({ body });
+    return Promise.resolve({ body, contentType: 'text/...' });
   }

-  // test if this plugin should manipulate any files prior to any final optimizations happening
+  // test if this plugin should manipulate the body and return a new body prior to any final optimizations happening
   // ex: add a "banner" to all .js files with a timestamp of the build, or minifying files
   // return true | false
   async shouldOptimize(url, body) {